FongWaiLam/recipez/README.md

 This web development is now deployed to :- https://recipez.pythonanywhere.com/

+Youtube demo is presented by Qi Li: https://youtu.be/yhqYOIEpBEM

 # Overview
 Recip(EZ) is a website that provides a welcoming and engaging community for home cooks, which allows users to share and view recipes from other creators/community members